betocostadev/algorithms-exercises/README.md

+# Computer Science: Algorithms with JavaScript

+**About**

-## This is a fork of the Complete Intro to Computer Science repo by Brian Holt
+This is a fork of the [Complete Intro to Computer Science repository](https://github.com/btholt/algorithms-exercises) by Brian Holt

----

 <h1 align="center">Complete Intro to Computer Science: Algorithms and Data Structures</h1> <br>